-- i.
-Exceeds the customer's borrowing limit.
+- Exceeds the customer's borrowing limit.

-- ii.
-Customers borrowing limit is expired.
+- Customers borrowing limit is expired.

-- iii.
-Deposits are insufficient to cover the interest calculated and due for the period
+- Deposits are insufficient to cover the interest calculated and due for the period

-- iv.
-Bill has been dishonoured
+- Bill has been dishonored

-- v.
-Bill or account is not paid on due date
+- Bill or account is not paid on due date

-Loans which are payable in installments are considered as past due if any of the installments have become due and unpaid for thirty days or more.
+- Loans which are payable in installments are considered as past due in their entirety.
+If any of the installments have become due and unpaid for thirty days or more.

-Outstanding Loans and advances reviewed by quantitative approach should be classified as follows:
+- Outstanding Loans and advances reviewed by quantitative approach should be classified as follows